balance.adjustment

 Dict[str, Callable]

 The user cannot supply both weight_trimming_mean_ratio and weight_trimming_percentile.
-If none are supplied, the original weights are returned.
+If neither is supplied, the original weights are returned unchanged.

 Parameters:

-• weights (Union[pd.Series, np.ndarray]) – pd.Series of weights to trim. np.ndarray will be turned into pd.Series) of weights.
+• weights (Union[pd.Series, np.ndarray]) – Weights to trim. np.ndarray will be converted to pd.Series internally.

-• weight_trimming_mean_ratio (Union[float, int], optional) – indicating the ratio from above according to which the weights are trimmed by mean(weights) * ratio.
+• weight_trimming_mean_ratio (Union[float, int], optional) – Ratio for upper bound clipping as mean(weights) * ratio.
+Mutually exclusive with weight_trimming_percentile.
 Defaults to None.

-• verbose (bool, optional) – whether to add to logger printout of trimming process.
+• verbose (bool, optional) – Whether to log details about the trimming process.
 Defaults to False.

-• keep_sum_of_weights (bool, optional) – Set if the sum of weights after trimming should be the same as the sum of weights before trimming.
+• keep_sum_of_weights (bool, optional) – Whether to rescale weights after trimming to preserve the original sum of weights.
 Defaults to True.

 Raises: